Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Conclusions

-This work shows that by preparing the quantum state of a force carrier the properties of scattering and the resulting collective phenomena can be deeply altered.
+This work shows that by preparing the quantum state of a \fpm{interaction-mediator} the properties of scattering and the resulting collective phenomena can be deeply altered.
 By developing a theoretical tool for the systematic investigation of this possibility, it paves the way for further investigations exploring new scenarios in few- and many-body physics.
 Several different research directions emerge naturally from the present work.
-For instance the study of the effect of other non-Gaussian non-classical states of the force carrier, beyond the Fock state on which we have focused here.
-Or the investigation of different ordering phenomena besides the pairing considered here, and how these can be manipulated by carrier-state preparation, including also (frustrated) magnetism with photon-mediated interactions \cite{Mivehvar2019Cavity,chiocchetta_2021}.
-QED within materials also allows to address our central question from the complementary perspective where the electrons play the role of the force carriers of interactions between photons or polaritons \cite{cotlet_2016,tan_interacting_2020}, for which a non-equilibrium field theory has been recently developed \cite{lang_nonequilibrium_2020,lang_interaction-induced_2020,wasak_zeno_2021,wasak_fermi_2021} that could be extended in the future to include the effect of the carrier-state preparation.
+Also the study of the effect of other non-Gaussian non-classical states of the \fpm{mediator}, beyond the Fock state on which we have focused here.
+Or the investigation of different ordering phenomena besides the pairing considered here, and how these can be manipulated by \fpm{mediator}-state preparation, including also (frustrated) magnetism with photon-mediated interactions \cite{Mivehvar2019Cavity,chiocchetta_2021}.
+QED within materials also allows to address our central question from the complementary perspective where the electrons play the role of the \fpm{mediators} of interactions between photons or polaritons \cite{cotlet_2016,tan_interacting_2020}, for which a non-equilibrium field theory has been recently developed \cite{lang_nonequilibrium_2020,lang_interaction-induced_2020,wasak_zeno_2021,wasak_fermi_2021} that could be extended in the future to include the effect of the \fpm{mediator}-state preparation.